ent/ent/doc/md/blob-storage.md

 ### Delete

-Generated delete builders query existing blob keys before deleting the row, then remove the blobs from storage after a successful SQL DELETE — keeping any object that rows outside the deleted set still reference.
+Generated delete builders query existing blob keys before deleting the row, then remove the blobs from storage after a successful SQL DELETE — keeping, for `CheckRefs` fields, any object that rows outside the deleted set still reference.

 ## OnConflict (Upsert)